Chicken Noodle Soup with Lemon and Fresh Herbs

 How to Make This Soup

-STEP 2: Add the chicken broth to the pot with the vegetables and bring the liquid to a low boil.
+Add the broth.
+Add the chicken broth to the pot and bring it to a low boil.
 Once boiling, reduce the heat to a simmer, which is just below a boil (you’ll usually want to adjust your temperature to medium-low heat for this).

 Ingredients